andkrau/NuanceResurrection/Readme.txt

 processor stores frame buffer data in an interleaved, cache optimized fashion in order to speed up retrieval, particularly when filtering is used.

-The emulator performs YCrCb to RGB color conversion using pixel shaders when the shader option is enabled.
+The emulator performs YCrCb to RGB color conversion using pixel shaders.
 This allows complete hardware acceleration of the color conversion process, saving several hundred million CPU cycles per second that are now available for use by the processor emulation thread.